Skip to content

 Yes, but it should be very gentle.

-Does facial massage help with parchment skin?
+Does facial massage help parchment skin?

-It can improve microcirculation and skin firmness.
+It can improve microcirculation and skin tension.

 Do cosmetic treatments help?